 Two forms of popular faux “alexandrite” are rhinestones and glass beads.
 Swarovski produces a deep lavender crystal rhinestone which they market as their Alexandrite color, and some of the lilac tinted rhinestones produced in Eastern Europe are called alexandrite rhinestones.
 They are very attractive but of course do not have the color change property of the actual gemstone.

-The bracelet below exhibits the typical fiery sparkle and brilliant refraction of the Swarovski ‘alexandrite’ rhinestones.
+The bracelet above exhibits the typical fiery sparkle and brilliant refraction of the Swarovski ‘alexandrite’ crystal rhinestones.

 Czechoslovakia-made glass beads are found in the alexandrite color category of lilac to purple.
 Again, as in the case of the rhinestones, the word is being used only to reference a color and somewhere in the item description there will be an indication that the beads are made of glass rather than being a natural, mined stone.
 Alexandrite colored glass beads are available in multiple forms and shapes to suit almost any project in jewelry making.

 Due to its extreme rarity, the original Russian mined alexandrites will probably always be the most mysterious and elusive of the jewels that play with light.… as well as the most expensive! 🙂